 In the past, common dolphin abundance has been shown to increase off California during the warm-water months (Dohl et al. 1986).
 Surveys conducted during both cold-water and warm-water conditions in 1991 and 1992 (Barlow 1995, Forney et al. 1995) resulted in overall abundance estimates (for both types of common dolphins combined) which were considerably greater than historical estimates (Dohl et al. 1986).
-The recent combined abundance estimate for the 1991-96 summer/fall surveys (Barlow 1997) is the highest and most precise to date.
-Environmental models (Forney 1997) and seasonal comparisons (Forney and Barlow 1998) have shown that the abundance of shortbeaked common dolphins off California varies with seasonal and interannual changes in oceanographic conditions.
+The recent combined abundance estimate for the 2001-2005 summer/fall surveys (Forney 2007) is the most precise to date.
+Environmental models (Forney 1997) and seasonal comparisons (Forney and Barlow 1998) have shown that the abundance of short-beaked common dolphins off California varies with seasonal and interannual changes in oceanographic conditions.
 An ongoing decline in the abundance of 'northern common dolphins' (including both long-beaked and short-beaked common dolphins) in the eastern tropical Pacific and along the Pacific coast of Mexico suggests a possible northward shift in the distribution of common dolphins (IATTC 1997) during this period of gradual warming of the waters off California (Roemmich 1992).
-The majority of this is likely to reflect an increase in the abundance of short-beaked common dolphins.
-Heyning and Perrin (1994) have detected changes in the proportion of short-beaked to long-beaked common dolphins stranding along the California coast, with the short-beaked common dolphin stranding more frequently prior to the 1982-83 El Niño (which increased water temperatures off California), and the long-beaked common dolphin more commonly observed for several years afterwards.
+The majority of this shift would likely be reflected in an increase in shortbeaked common dolphin abundance.
+Heyning and Perrin (1994) have detected changes in the proportion of short-beaked to long-beaked common dolphins stranding along the California coast, with short-beaked common dolphin stranding more frequently prior to the 1982-83 El Niño (which increased water temperatures off California), and the long-beaked common dolphin more commonly observed for several years afterwards.
 Thus, it appears that both relative and absolute abundances of these species off California may change with varying oceanographic conditions.